 The Combs Middle School Parent-Teacher Organization (PTO) provides parents with a means to build community within the school setting.
 The primary goals of PTO are to create opportunities to interact about important school issues and to organize fundraiser events.

-Combs Middle School would like recognize and commend Shelly Hargis (President), Michelle De Leon (Vice President), Kim Bane (Secretary), Mariann Sunita (Treasurer), and Patricia Herd (Fundraising) for the outstanding leadership they provided for our school community throughout this school year!
+Combs Middle School would like recognize and commend Shelly Hargis (President), Michelle De Leon (Vice President), Shannon Bernhardt (Secretary), and Lora Rael (Treasurer) for the outstanding leadership they provided for our school community throughout this school year!
 Thank you!

 The Combs Middle School Site Council embraces the mission and vision statements of the J.O.
 Combs Unified School District and embraces the mission, core philosophies, vision, academic responsibilities, values, and pledge of Combs Middle School.